-The following text is an edited excerpt from the newly published audio tape Coming Back to Experiencing, recorded in Santa Barbara, CA, on April 2, 2000.
+The following text is an edited excerpt from Coming Back to Experiencing, an audio file of a class by Charlotte Selver which you can purchase in our store.
+Recorded in Santa Barbara, CA, on April 2, 2000.

 I would like to speak about the main natural forces we are exposed to as we live on this planet.
 There is this force of gravity.
 Gravity is a very attractive force, and everybody is constantly exposed to its influence.
 The pull of this force makes us all stay on the ground.
 It even tries to pull us under the ground.
 But fortunately there is another force in us which does not permit that.
 That is energy.
 Each of us is able to allow energy to counteract the pull of gravity.
 So this would be the second very, very important force there is, to which we are constantly exposed.
 And then, of course, this energy manifests as breathing too.
 The possibility of constantly getting new air – can you feel it right now as you are reading?
 Are you open for this possibility of the energy source breathing to go through you or are you collapsing?
 Are you open to this coming and going of air and the possibility – whether we sit, or stand, or lie – to allow this exchange of air through us?